eduardz1/Master-Thesis/chapters/evaluation.typ

 #figure(
   kind: image,
   anotinv_diagrams(mesh: "mesh100k", additional_plots: none, height: 14.1cm),
   caption: [Comparison of matrix creation time for the 2D elastic benchmark with different configurations of the 100k mesh.
-The benchmarks where run with a configuration of 6 MPI processes and 8 OpenMP threads per process on the Suroit node.
+The benchmarks where run with a configuration of 6 @MPI processes and 8 OpenMP threads per process on the Suroit node.
 The $circle.small$ represents the outliers in the boxplot the boxes and whiskers represent the percentiles and the line in the middle the median.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },